List of primary state highways in Virginia shorter than one mile: SR 233

-State Route 233 is the designation for the Airport Viaduct, a 0.36 mi highway that runs east from a trumpet interchange with US 1 east to an entrance to Ronald Reagan Washington National Airport in the Crystal City section of Arlington.
+State Route 233 is the designation for the Airport Viaduct, a 0.36-mile (580 m) highway that runs east from a trumpet interchange with US 1 east to an entrance to Ronald Reagan Washington National Airport in the Crystal City section of Arlington.
 The state highway is entirely elevated from US 1 to its eastern terminus between CSX's RF&P Subdivision and the George Washington Memorial Parkway.